sprak3000/sprak3000.github.io/_posts/2021-12-17-arrange-desktop-hammerspoon.md

 You may need to edit your configuration to weed out these "duplicates".
 {: .notice--info}

-One item my Spoon does not address are [Spaces](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac).
+My Spoon does not address the use of [Spaces](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac).
 Dennis' code does account for Spaces, but they fall under an undocumented API.
 While trying to get Arrange Desktop to work, I found Spaces data to be unreliable.
 The IDs for them would frequently change making it difficult to restore to them consistently.
 Given access to multiple monitors, I have not used Spaces in a long time and decided to omit support